kvdmolen/vue-scrollspy/README.md

 # vue-scrollspy

-Scrollspy, and animated scroller for VueJS
+Scrollspy, and animated scrolt-to, for VueJS

 ## Installation